Seb2lyon/ClassGenerator/README.md

 ClassGenerator is a GUI program (in french) written in C++ with Qt library.

-This is a graphical tool that will help you to generate automatically a C++ class source code.
+This is a graphical tool that will help you to generate automatically a simple C++ class source code.

 The idea of this program come from the wonderfull website "Openclassrooms" which is made for beginners to learn programing langages.
 I've learned C++ from there : https://openclassrooms.com/courses/programmez-avec-le-langage-c

-I still have two little improvements to do :
+I still have one little improvement to do :
-- save .h and .cpp files containing the sources
 - translation in English and Polish